oplS17projects/Racket_Tanks/README.md

 - Redesign of display screen values so game runs in a single window, rather than opening a second window when the game starts successfully put into effect.

 Zheondre's Objectives:
+- Designed enemy class
+- For each level the difficulty increased by having more enemies
+- Need to add score board, health, and ammuniczation.
+- Designed rancom walk for enemies when they are not alerted

 Enemy implementations, level development, score board for health and ammunition.
 Try to add pausing, level check points, reset, and game over features.
 Have diffifulty settings working.